NCIOCPL/ebms/migration/README.md

 * ebms-stage.nci.nih.gov (will keep this name)
 * ebms4.nci.nih.gov (will become ebms.nci.nih.gov)

+**_Note:_** _All four of the servers have been provisioned as of October 2022, so this step is done (with a footnote that we can't yet verify that the SiteMinder configuration is in place)._

 ## Install Software From GitHub

 Execute the following commands on the new server.
 From this point on all commands should be run as the `drupal` account (`sudo su - drupal`).